ketwaroo/ketwaroo/portfolio.md

 ## What I do

 Professionally, and in a nutshell, I've been coding in PHP and wring HTML,JS,CSS for the past 15+ years.
 I don't like making things complicated and have a hard time singing my own praises.
-I have frequently been told that that my work is "vastly beyond expectations", which means either I'm routinely understimated or I'm really good at what I do.
+I have frequently been told that that my work is "vastly beyond expectations" and "extremely impressive", which means either I'm routinely understimated or I'm really good at what I do.

 ## What I've done